-- 7.1.1 All staff members should recognise the importance of summoning help at an early stage where appropriate. - 7.1.2 All non-clinical staff within the Trust must be aware of how to summon assistance and call for an emergency ambulance when required to do so. - 7.1.3 Staff are accountable for their own working practice and behaviour and this is implicit in contracts of employment and reflected in individual job descriptions.
-It is the individual's responsibility to: - Communicate any areas of concern relating to resuscitation to the appropriate manager. - Maintain annual training in accordance with their training needs analysis. - Perform and document resuscitation equipment checks in accordance with this policy. - Have an awareness of their service users resuscitation status in accordance with this policy. - Identify the patient at risk of or in a cardiorespiratory arrest and respond/treat in accordance with the Resuscitation Council (UK) Resuscitation Guidelines 2021. - Know when a ReSPECT form is either not in place or is invalid. - Community staff carrying out immunisations or administering drug (including depo injections must be trained in the management of anaphylaxis in accordance with the current Resuscitation Council (UK) guidelines.
+- 7.1.1 All staff members should recognise the importance of summoning help at the earliest stage where appropriate. - 7.1.2 All staff within the Trust must be aware of how to summon assistance and call for an emergency ambulance when required to do so. - 7.1.3 Staff are accountable for their own working practice and behaviour and this is implicit in contracts of employment and reflected in individual job descriptions.
+It is the individual's responsibility to: - Communicate any areas of concern relating to resuscitation to the appropriate manager. - Maintain annual training in accordance with their training needs analysis. - Perform and document resuscitation equipment checks in accordance with this policy. - Have an awareness of their service users resuscitation status in accordance with this policy.
+ReSPECT forms in place if applicable. - Identify the patient at risk of or in a cardiorespiratory arrest and respond/treat in accordance with the Resuscitation Council (UK) Resuscitation Guidelines 2021. - Know when a ReSPECT form is either valid or invalid or not in place. - Community staff carrying out immunisations or administering drug (including depoinjections must be trained in the management of anaphylaxis in accordance with the current Resuscitation Council (UK) guidelines 2021.

-7.2 Resuscitation Procedure - Individual Role on Trust premises
+7.2 Resuscitation Procedure - Individual Role in inpatient areas within Trust premises

-- 7.2.1 Call for help and ask a member of staff to call an ambulance by dialling 2222 stating, 'ambulance service and the location of the incident'. - 7.2.2 Request for the emergency resuscitation equipment, including the AED this will be an FRx defibrillator, emergency red bag and Laerdal Suction Unit. - 7.2.3 Ensure the ambulance crew can access the department and direct the ambulance crew to the service user. - 7.2.4 Support the ambulance crew where possible preferably the person in charge of the service users care or the individual who initiated the 2222 call should be available. - 7.2.5 Provide a brief handover of the patient using the SBARD Communication Tool, (www.resus.org.uk/library/abcde-approach). - 7.2.6 Assist with the safe handling of the patient in accordance with Resuscitation Council UK) Guidance for safer handling during resuscitation in healthcare settings (2015) - 7.2.7 Inform the Next of Kin of the patient, if known. - 7.2.8 Support other service users and staff where required. - 7.2.9 Document the resuscitation attempt on Rio/Insight and record on (Appendix J). - 7.2.10 Restock the emergency red bag equipment with consumables held in area.
-(Appendix M). - 7.2.11 Ensure that the emergency red bag, defibrillator and Laerdal Suction Unit are ready for use. - 7.2.12 Attend a debrief where offered. - 7.2.13 In the community and patients homes, ensure a 999 ambulance has been called; perform basic life support with automated defibrillation if available, adhering to Adult Basic Life Support and The use of Automated External Defibrillators guidelines Resuscitation Council (UK) 2021.
-Until ambulance arrives and care is handed over to the ambulance service.
-Inform senior staff/manager and next of kin.
+- 7.2.1 Call for help and ask a member of staff to call an ambulance by dialling 2222 stating, 'ambulance service and the location of the incident'. - 7.2.2 Perform basic life support (BLS) should be commenced immediately and continued until immediate life support (ILS) trained staff and/or the emergency service arrive.
+Using current Resuscitation Council (UK) 2021 guidelines. - 7.2.3 Request for the emergency resuscitation equipment, including the AED, Emergency Red Bag and Laerdal Suction Unit. - 7.2.4 Ensure the ambulance crew can access the premises and the department and direct the ambulance crew to the service user. - 7.2.5 Support the ambulance crew where possible, preferably the person in charge of the service users care or the individual who initiated the 2222 call should be available. - 7.2.6 Provide a brief handover of the patient using the SBARD Communication Tool, (www.resus.org.uk/library/abcde-approach). - 7.2.7 Assist with the safe handling of the patient in accordance with Resuscitation Council UK) Guidance for safer handling during resuscitation in healthcare settings (2015) Resuscitation Policy Version 6.0 February 2025 page 12 of 40

+- 7.2.8 Inform the Next of Kin of the patient, if known. - 7.2.9 Support other service users and staff where required. - 7.2.10 Document the resuscitation attempt on Rio and record on (Appendix M). - 7.2.11 Restock the emergency red bag equipment with consumables held in area.
+(Appendix N). - 7.2.12 Ensure that the emergency red bag, defibrillator and Laerdal Suction Unit are ready for use. - 7.2.13 Attend a debrief where offered. - 7.2.14 When to stop the resuscitation attempt: - The patient shows signs of life. - Emergency assistance arrives and take over the resuscitation. - The staff member is physically exhausted and unable to continue. - Whilst resuscitation is being attempted a valid DNACPR form via the ReSPECT form is discovered, and is valid for the patient being treated.
+Ensuring all parties are happy to stop resuscitation.